 - Confused Thinking – When acutely ill, people with psychotic symptoms experience disordered thinking.
 The everyday thoughts that let us live our daily lives become confused and don’t join up properly

-- Delusions – A delusion is a false belief held by a person which is not held by others of the same cultural background.
+- Delusions – A delusion is a false belief held by a person who is not held by others of the same cultural background.

 - Hallucinations – The person sees, hears, feels, smells or tastes something that is not actually there.
 The hallucination is often of disembodied voices which no one else can hear.

 They can also teach you how to test the reality of their thoughts and perceptions, how to “not listen” to their voices, and how to manage their symptoms overall.
-Psychological Therapy can help reduce the severity of symptoms and reduce the risk of relapse.
+Melbourne Psychologist or Therapist can help reduce the severity of symptoms and reduce the risk of relapse.